AlphaGoob/Linksys-AE1000-Mac/README.md

 # Linksys-AE1000-Mac
 MacOS Kext for Linksys AE1000 WiFi USB Dongle

 The WiFi is working but it is not a ideal solution.
-Everytime you start macOS you need to connect to your WiFi manually.
+Everytime you start macOS you need to connect to your WiFi manually (steps 7-9).
 Also if you don't use the WiFi for about 15 minutes it will loose it connection and you will connect manually again.

 // Tested on:
 * macOS 10.13 High Sierra